-Farris Fahmy, MD, FACOG, at Aster OB/GYN on New York City’s Upper West Side is committed to providing the most advanced gynecological treatments for his patients to minimize risk and reduce recovery.
-At his office, Dr. Fahmy is capable of using a number of minimally invasive surgical approaches to treat various gynecological conditions, including vaginal, laparoscopic, and hysteroscopic surgery.
+Farris Fahmy, MD, FACOG, Rachel Roesner, DO and Sitara Ravikumar, MD, FACOG at Aster OB/GYN on New York City’s Upper West Side are committed to providing the most advanced gynecological treatments for his patients to minimize risk and reduce recovery.
+At their office, Dr. Fahmy, Dr. Rachel Roesner, DO, and Dr. Sitara Ravikumar, MD are capable of using a number of minimally invasive surgical approaches to treat various gynecological conditions, including vaginal, laparoscopic, and hysteroscopic surgery.
 If you’d like to learn more about surgical options at Aster OB/GYN, call the office or book an appointment online.

 Minimally invasive gynecologic surgery is a specialized surgical technique that uses a camera inserted through a tiny incision in your abdomen or cervix and tiny surgical instruments to perform various procedures.